Skip to content

 Who this lane is built for

-Home-service offices juggling CSR desks, on-call techs, shared inboxes, and paid lead aggregators, especially multi-location operators where handoffs vary by territory.
+For home-service offices juggling CSR desks, on-call techs, shared inboxes, and paid lead sources, especially when handoffs vary by territory.

 When to lead